Key takeaways

 - Cost center or department.

-All metrics should update with these filters, revenue, COGS, operating expenses, and profit, so every segment reveals a mini P and L.
+All metrics should update with these filters.
+Revenue, COGS, operating expenses, and profit should all respond so every segment reveals a mini P&L.

 Visualizations that best surface patterns

-- Line charts for revenue, expenses, profit, growth rates, margins.
+- Line charts for revenue, expenses, profit, growth rates, and margins over time.

 - Stacked bar charts for revenue mix by product, channel, geography, and expense mix by category.